Skeltan/sm64coopdx-launcher/README.md

 ## Features

 - Launch installed versions of sm64coopdx.
-- Manage builds: rename, delete, or open version folders.
+- Manage builds: rename, delete versions you installed
-- Download new builds directly from GitHub.
+- Download new builds directly from the official GitHub.
-- User-friendly interface with tabs for easy navigation.

 ---